pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/user/change-pin.md

 # Change Pin

-Once authenticated a user is able to change his Pin code.
+Once authenticated, a user is able to change his PIN code.

-It's recommended to implement this process in two steps: first ask and validate the currently configured Pin, then ask and validate the new Pin.
-To accomodate this the plugin provides these two functions:
+It is recommended to implement this process in two steps: first request and validate the currently configured PIN, then request and validate the new PIN.
+To accomodate this the plugin provides the two following functions.

 ## `onegini.user.changePin.start`